 The first step is to decide where you want to shoot your photo.

 You have to find a location that has a beautiful view of the sunset.
 Try to avoid areas that have too much clutter.

-A polarizing filter will make the sky look darker, which is not what we are after in this type of shot.
+A polarizing filter will make the sky look darker, which is not what you are after in this type of shot.

-You will want at least an hour of daylight left when taking a sunset photo so that there is still color in the sky when the sun goes down.
+You’ll want at least an hour of daylight left when taking a sunset photo so that there’s still color in the sky when the sun goes down.